A Sparkling Night on the Water~ Bioluminescence Paddle for Families: $68 Adults/$50 Children

 * MOSS LANDING NORTH HARBOR LAUNCH RAMP

 The public boat launch area is behind Monterey Bay Kayaks (2360 Highway One); park behind MBK in the public boat launch area.
-When you arrive, you will need to pay your $6 parking fee.
+When you arrive, you will need to pay your $8 parking fee.
 Your Blue Water Ventures guides will have your parking permits to leave in your car.
-You will need $5 in dollars or coins when you check in with them.
+You will need $8 cash when you check in with them.

 We will be unloading the trailer from a blue toyota sequoia at the boat ramp directly behind Monterey Bay Kayaks in North Moss Landing Harbor.